Machine Learning Guided Optimal Transmission Switching to Mitigate Wildfire Ignition Risk: Case Study and Datasets

 To demonstrate the performance of ML-guided solvers for the OPS problem in Model~\ref{model:ops}, we use the California Test System (CATS), a synthetic transmission network with line routings accurate to the actual transmission corridors in California~\cite{taylor2023california}.
 This network has hourly load and renewable generation data at each bus derived from real world sources providing a realistic-but-not-real synthetic transmission network.
 This network was augmented in~\cite{piansky2025quantifying} with daily real world wildfire ignition risk data derived from the US Geological Survey's (USGS) Wildland Fire Potential Index (WFPI)~\cite{USGS2024Wildland}.
 The USGS WFPI provides a 1~km by 1~km map of the US on each day with wildfire potential values ranging from 0 (low risk) to 247 (high risk).
 Each transmission line can intersect multiple pixels.
 Figure~\ref{fig:cats_wfpi_network} shows the CATS network with USGS WFPI risk information.

-Based on the metrics defined in~\cite{piansky2025quantifying}, we look at the maximum intersected risk on each line.
-In this paper, we solve a single time period instance of the OPS problem.
+Reference~\cite{piansky2025quantifying} shows that the choice of wildfire risk aggregation method can impact the network topology resulting from an OPS solution.
+For the purpose of highlighting the benefits of our machine learning enhanced solution methodology, we focus on a single metric (maximum intersecting risk for each line) in this work.
+We also consider a single time period instance of the OPS problem.
 Specifically, we consider the hour with the most load shed from the thresholded version of the problem run on each hour of the day as defined in~\cite{piansky2025quantifying} and discussed in Section~\ref{sec:threshold}.
 This threshold is based on the 95\textsuperscript{th}-percentile of pixels intersected by all lines in the network over 2019 as defined in~\cite{piansky2025quantifying}.
 After determining the hour of the day with the most load shed, we solve the OPS problem to reach the same amount of acceptable risk while minimizing the amount of load shed.
 Some days have no load shed or no wildfire risk so we do not solve an OPS problem on each day.
 We solve these single-hour OPS problems for 2020 and 2021, resulting in 651 optimization problems for use in our ML methodology.
+Since the wildfire risk profile is modeled as constant throughout the day, focusing on the hour with the most load shed allows for the optimizer to prioritize mitigation of the worst-case time period.

 These OPS problems are solved using Gurobi~12.0.2~\cite{gurobi}.
 We limit the computing time to 24-hours for each problem and save the ten incumbent solutions with the best objective values encountered through the solution process for use in the ML training as discussed in Section~\ref{sec:prediction}.